Stay Connected!

 President

 The President shall preside at the meetings of the Association and endeavor to be present at all meetings of the Executive Committee and to aid the Chair of the Executive Committee with said meetings.
-Also, the President shall: have general charge and supervision over all of the affairs of the Association; approve all bills prior to payment thereof; and, serve as an ex officio member of the Executive Committee of the Association of Fish and Wildlife Agencies.
+Also, the President shall: have general charge and supervision over all affairs of the Association; and, serve as an ex officio member of the Executive Committee of the Association of Fish and Wildlife Agencies.
 The President may appoint committees as hereinafter authorized.

 Vice President

-The Secretary/Treasurer shall be responsible for the financial and administrative operations of the Association.
-At the direction of the President, the Secretary/Treasurer shall perform all duties incident to the office including maintaining care and custody of Association meeting minutes, records and Association funds.
-The Secretary/Treasurer shall oversee the preparation and dissemination of meeting minutes and financial reports.
-The Secretary/Treasurer shall also be responsible for the collection of dues, deposit of funds into a suitable bank and shall have the direct authority to disburse funds from the Association, upon approval by the President.
+The Treasurer shall be responsible for the financial and administrative operations of the Association.
+At the direction of the President, the Treasurer shall perform all duties incident to the office including maintaining care and custody of Association funds.
+The Treasurer shall oversee the preparation and dissemination of financial reports.
+The Treasurer shall also be responsible for the collection of dues, deposit of funds into a suitable bank and shall have the direct authority to disburse funds from the Association, upon approval by the President

 Any officer may be removed, with cause, by a three-fourths majority vote of all the members of the Association pursuant to the process set forth in Attachment I which is incorporated herein by references as it set forth verbatim.